MagdaliniLytra/Simplar_shiny_app/README.md

 programming.

 Simplar is a flexible user-friendly tool for the analysis and visualization of gene expression data.
-Through the graphical user interface (GUI), users are enabled to upload pertinent files, subsequently triggering a series of analytical procedures tailored for the examination of data derived from RNA-Seq experiments.
+Within the graphical user interface (GUI), users are enabled to upload pertinent files, subsequently triggering a series of analytical procedures tailored for the examination of data derived from RNA-Seq experiments.
 These sequential analytical steps encompass the